-The Seniority list will show the names, job classification, representational area and level ordered by seniority date from most senior to least senior.
+The Seniority list will show the names, job classification, campus and level, full and part time, step, department, and supervisor, ordered by seniority date from most senior to least senior for all bargaining unit members.

-A separate list shall be provided for all part-time employees indicating his/her hire date.
-If a non-probationary part-time employee applies for a posted position or is to be laid off within Local 2042, his/her seniority will then be computed on a pro-rated basis of 2080 hours per year.
-If a non-probationary part-time employee transfers to a full-time position, his/her seniority shall be pro-rated and then his/her name shall be placed on the seniority list in accordance with the corrected date.
+If a part-time employee applies for a posted position or is to be laid off within Local 2042, seniority will then be computed on a pro-rated basis of 2080 hours per year.
+If a part-time employee transfers to a full-time position, seniority shall be pro-rated and the employee's name shall be placed on the seniority list in accordance with the corrected date.